ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 #### $R^2$ Statistic

 The $R^2$ statistic, commonly called the coefficient of determination or coefficient of multiple correlation, is an alternative measure of model fit.
 In contrast to RSE which is measured in the units of $Y$, the $R^2$ statistic is a proportion.
-The $R^2$ statistic indicates the proportion of variance explained explain by the model and is independent of the scale of $Y$.  $R^2$ is calculated via the formula
+The $R^2$ statistic indicates the proportion of variance explained by the model and is independent of the scale of $Y$.  $R^2$ is calculated via the formula

 $$
 \begin{aligned}